btccom/pushtx-sdk/README.md

 ```

 Python:
-Implemented a variety of client, according to their actual use, and compatible with Python2 / 3.
+A variety of client can be implemented according to different uses, compatible with Python2 / 3

 ```
 pip install